 - A short essay (250 words) that describes how the applicant became interested in science, their career path, and why their chosen research area is important.
 These should be targeted toward a general audience.

-Applicants should also arrange for two letters of recommendation to be e-mailed to email@example.com with the Subject line “James F. Crow Award”.
+Applicants should also arrange for two letters of recommendation (see application site for more information).
 The letters should focus on the applicant’s contribution to research, paying particular attention to the significance and innovation of the applicant’s work.

 2018 (Winner) Katherine Xue, University of Washington